hazelcast/hazelcast-cpp-client/hazelcast/test/README.md

-We use embedded pythin code to utilize the python hazelcast-remote-controller client.
+We use embedded python code to utilize the python hazelcast-remote-controller client.
 It is used to start and stop members and create stop clusters.
 In order to make for the embedded python to work, the requirements are:

 - The python hazelcast-remote-controller library is installed using command pip install -r hazelcast/test/test_requirements.txt
 - Windows: At windows the python comes only with release 32-bit libraries.
 But we need debug libraries and 64-bit versions.
 Therefore, we had to compile the python at Windows and point to this directory while linking and running the test executable.
 The libraries are: